 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-As a homeowner, you pay for homeowners insurance to cover a wide range of worst-case scenarios that can impact your property.
+As a homeowner, you pay for homeowners insurance to cover a variety of worst-case scenarios that can impact your property.
 Mortgage protection insurance (MPI) is a different type of safeguard that could be helpful if you’re unable to repay your mortgage.
 While that extra protection sounds good, MPI isn’t for everyone.
-Here’s when it might make sense for you.
+Here’s when mortgage protection insurance is worth it.

 What is mortgage protection insurance?